Multiscale Approximation as a Bias-Reducing Strategy with Applications to Manifold-Valued Functions: The multiscale approximation and the bias-variance tradeoff

 where

-As in most scenarios, we are unable to compute these terms directly and can only approximate them.
-To this end, we perform several trials.
-From~$N$ different trials, we compute a set of approximations~$\{ \widetilde{f}^{1},\ldots, \widetilde{f}^{N}\}$.
+As in most scenarios, we cannot compute these terms directly and must approximate them.
+To this end, we perform multiple trials.
+From~$T$ different trials, we compute a set of approximations~$\{ \widetilde{f}^{1},\ldots, \widetilde{f}^{T}\}$.
 We use their average as an estimation for the expected value,

 Next, we revise the above definitions for the case of a manifold-valued function, $F \colon \R^d \to \M$.
-The extension of~\eqref{Eq-2-2-1} and~\eqref{Eq-2-2-2} is achieved using the geodesic distance~$\rho$ associated with the Hadamard manifold~$\M$.
-In particular, it is a common technique in calculating the MSE over a manifold to measure the error using the geodesic distance squared, e.g.,~\cite{jermyn2005invariant}.
-Therefore, we define the MSE of an approximation~$\widetilde{F}$ of the manifold-value target function~$F$ as
+The extension of~\eqref{Eq-2-2-1} and~\eqref{Eq-2-2-2} is achieved using the geodesic distance~$\rho$ associated with the manifold~$\M$.
+In particular, it is common practice when computing the MSE on a manifold to measure the error using the squared geodesic distance, e.g.,~\cite{jermyn2005invariant}.
+Therefore, we define the MSE of an approximation~$\widetilde{F}$ of the manifold-valued target function~$F$ as

 For completeness, we present the remaining definitions: